oceanprotocol-archive/df-js/README.md

 *C<sub>j</sub> = total consumption volume of data asset j in OCEAN tokens for the given week (= price of datatoken j in OCEAN tokens *  # of consumes)*

-This is the _initial_ reward function.
-We anticipate that it will get tuned, as often as weekly, based on feedback from the community and observing behavior in the ecosystem.

-To make sure you are always using the correct reward function for your rewards calculation or in your dapp, always check the current reward function.
+This reward function may get tuned weekly, based on feedback.
+We reflect updates to the reward function here.

 ## 🚜 Rewards - Calculation & Distribution

-Rewards for the current week will be calculated every Monday/Tuesday of the next week.
-And all eligible wallet addresses will be airdropped rewards on Tuesday or latest Wednesday.
-List of rewards distribution for a given week will also be published as `weekX-rewards.csv` in `rewards/` (X = week number) folder of this repo.
+Rewards are calculated every Monday, looking back at the previous week.
+Rewards are airdropped to each pool every Tuesday.
+A list of rewards distribution for a given week is published as `weekX-rewards.csv` in `rewards/` (X = week number) folder of this repo.

-## ✅ Dataset Eligibility Criteria
+## ✅ Data Pool Eligibility Criteria

-In order to avoid OPF being the Certified Authority in defining eligibility criteria, we will start with bare minimum criterias for datasets to participate in Data Farming initiative.

-These criterias are as follows -

-1. Only datasets with 'Dynamic Pricing' are qualified for data farming rewards. (i.e.) Only datasets with data pools are qualified for data farming rewards.
-2. Only datasets with unencrypted metadata are eligible.
-3. Only datasets published on Ocean supported networks are eligible (Current supported networks - Ethereum, Polygon, Binance Smart Chain).
-4. Only datasets utilizing OCEAN tokens are eligible.

-> Note - If it is found that data provider is acting as staker using their other wallets on their own datasets, then their dataset will be disqualified and banned from data farming program further on.
+Rewards go to data _pools_, not data assets.
+A data pool contains Ocean datatokens for given data service.
+That data service may be of any type - dataset (for static uris) or algorithm or compute (compute-to-data).

+Criteria:

+- Metadata must be plaintext, not encrypted
+- Pool must be on Ocean supported production networks.
+Current list: Ethereum mainnet, Polygon, BSC
+- Pool must use OCEAN liquidity
+- The data service can’t be in [purgatory](https://github.com/oceanprotocol/list-purgatory/blob/main/policies/README.md) for copyright violations / DMCA notices, sensitive data, or trademark violations

+These criteria may get tuned weekly, based on feedback.
+We reflect updates to the criteria here.

 ## ❓How to submit Datasets